GitMoDu/Fast/README.md

 # Fast

 Fast IO compatible with library making.
+Outputs only, for now.

+Tested in: ATmega328p, ATTiny85.